mtmanning93/Reach_reports/README.md

 ## Future Features

 Whilst building the project new ideas perfect for future releases would come to mind.
 To stay productive and on track with the current build, I created a [Feature Request Form](#feature-request) using GitHub issues.
 This meant I could save the ideas for later.
-Their are still some features in the [Product Backlog](#product-backlog) which would be a great addition to the site at a later point.
-These features are now marked as ['Wont Do'](#labels) as for this release they aren't of high priority.
+Their are still some features in the [Product Backlog](#product-backlog) that would be a great addition to the site at a later point.
+These features are now marked as ['Won't Do'](#labels) as for this release they aren't of high priority.

 [Link To Current 'Wont Dos'](https://github.com/mtmanning93/Reach_reports/issues?q=is%3Aissue+label%3A%22Wont+Have%22+is%3Aopen)
 [Link To Left Feature Requests](https://github.com/mtmanning93/Reach_reports/issues?q=is%3Aopen+is%3Aissue+label%3A%22Feature+Request%22)